 - Low Cost: As you know already, Ubuntu is a free and open-source OS.
 You do not have to pay for it or buy a license to use it.
-Even the source code of Ubuntu is modifiable.
-It is a perfect OS for beginners who only want to try an operating system.

 - Regular Updates: Ubuntu offers regular updates and releases for the OS.
 This ensures that the user continues working with an updated version of the program.
 This eventually helps to reduce the number of bugs in the program.

 - Customization: Ubuntu is also known to offer different options for customizations as per the user’s style.
 You can easily customize the desktop screen, icon size, themes, notifications, updates, look, and feel of the operating system.
 You can also customize other features like panel settings, cursor size, hot corners, window snapping, and more.

 - Built-In Anti-Virus: Ubuntu OS comes with an in-built anti-virus system that helps to immune your PC from malware and viruses.
 This helps in saving the cost of installing an additional anti-virus program.

 Cons of Pop OS

 A list of drawbacks of Pop OS is also extremely helpful to know more about the difference between them.

 - Full Disk Encryption: One drawback of Pop OS is that it does not support full disk encryption and custom partitions.
 Therefore, default partitions are used to achieve the desired result with Pop OS.

 - Limited Processor: With Pop OS, only a 64-bit processor is available to users.
 It is a con for users with a process limit of 32-bit.